tyang020/Leetcode/9-Palindrome-Number/README.md

+This solution is to avoid overflow and extra space.
-The solutions are in the following link: http://articles.leetcode.com/palindrome-number/
+Please see the details in the following link: http://articles.leetcode.com/palindrome-number/